-- Major Development Plan review is required due to the reconstruction of more than 2,500 square feet of gross floor area, pursuant to Section 108-91.A.2.(b) of the Land Development Regulations (LDRs) of the Code of Ordinances (the "Code") of the City of Key West (the "City"). - Conditional use review is required for cultural and civic activities within the HNC-3 Zoning District, pursuant to City Code Section 122-868(2). - The City is also requesting waivers to landscaping requirements, pursuant to City Code Section 108-517.
+• Major Development Plan review is required due to the reconstruction of more than 2,500 square feet of gross floor area, pursuant to Section 108-91.A.2.(b) of the Land Development Regulations (LDRs) of the Code of Ordinances (the "Code") of the City of Key West (the "City").

+• Conditional use review is required for cultural and civic activities within the HNC-3 Zoning District, pursuant to City Code Section 122-868(2).

+• The City is also requesting variances and landscape waivers, pursuant to City Code Sections 90-395 and 108-517.